 I began to think of ways i could work overseas but with no foreign language skills, nothing was immediately apparent.
 I started researching potentials jobs and looked at everything from working on cruise ships to volunteering in Thailand, and then I stumbled upon TEFL.
 For those that don't know, TEFL is a globally recognised certificate which enables you to teach English all over the world.

 I didn't know it then, but from the moment I booked my TEFL course, my life changed.
 I completed my TEFL course and taught English in Spain.
 It took me down a path I had never planned nor expected, but I am so glad that it did.
 I understand living on the road isn't for everyone, and it can get pretty exhausting for even the most experienced backpackers.
 Living abroad is a completely different but just as satisfying experience. it enables you to peel back the layers of a country and see more than just the highlights quoted from between the glossy pages of the latest Lonely Planet.

 I think it's only when you move away from home, the people and places you know that you really learn how to stand on your own two feet.
 Whether it's moving away to study, for work or just for the experience, I think everyone who has done it would agree they learned more about themselves in that time away than they had in all the years leading up to it.

-The first time I left home was at the age of 20 when I secured a teaching job in Madrid, shortly after obtaining my TEFL certificate.
+The first time I left home was at the age of 20 when I secured this teaching job in Madrid, shortly after obtaining my TEFL certificate.
 The city of Madrid is the most incredible place to visit, let alone live in!
 I fell head over heels in love with Madrid, and it's a city which will always remain very close to my heart.
-The year I spent teaching English abroad was one of the best of my life, and I'm going to show you how you can do it too!
+The year I spent teaching English in Spain was one of the best of my life, and I'm going to show you how you can do it too!